Stéphane Lhomme

 Stéphane Lhomme (/fr/; born 4 November 1965 in Bordeaux) is a French activist.
 He is president of Tchernoblaye association, and was spokesperson of "Sortir du nucléaire" Network from 2002 to 2010.

-Stéphane Lhomme was arrested in May 2006 and in April 2008 by French police for allegedly leaking a confidential report saying that the European Pressurized Reactor French nuclear reactor would not resist to an airplane crash.
+Stéphane Lhomme was arrested in May 2006 and in April 2008 by French police for allegedly leaking a confidential report saying that the French nuclear reactor EPR would not resist to an airplane crash.